HOW TO USE SUPER CRUISE™

 a.
 On some vehicles, when all other driving conditions are met but you are not centered in your lane, the Super Cruise symbol will light up blue until you are centered in your lane.

 4. When the symbol and the steering wheel light bar illuminate in green, you may remove your hands from the steering wheel.
 You should not remove your hands from the steering wheel unless the light bar is green, which lets you know Super Cruise is steering the vehicle.

-6. On some vehicles, when Super Cruise is turned on, it will activate the Enhanced Automatic Emergency Braking†, Forward Collision Alert† and Lane Change Alert† with Side Blind Zone Alert† features, even if you had previously turned them off.
+6. On some vehicles, when Super Cruise is turned on, it will activate the Enhanced Automatic Emergency Braking†, Forward Collision Alert,† Lane Change Alert with Side Blind Zone Alert†, and Trailer Side Blind Zone Alert† features, even if you had previously turned them off.
 On these vehicles, when you turn Super Cruise off, these features will revert to the settings you had previously set for them.
 On other vehicles, your settings for these features will remain set, even if you turn your vehicle off and on again.

 TURNING SUPER CRUISE OFF

 To turn Super Cruise off, press the Super Cruise button again or firmly take control of steering and press your brake pedal.

 UNDERSTANDING THE STEERING WHEEL LIGHT INDICATORS